Postage stamps and postal history of Nepal: Current situation

-Currently, Nepal Post (हुलाक सेवा विभाग) which is run by the Postal Services Department of the Nepal under Ministry of Information and Communications operates the postal service in Nepal.
-It has four central offices in Kathmandu and regional offices in Biratnagar, Pokhara, Surkhet and Doti.
-Also there are 70 district offices and 842 city post offices and 3074 small post offices.
+Currently, Nepal Post (हुलाक सेवा विभाग) which is run by the Department of Postal Services the Nepal under Ministry of Information and Communications operates the postal service in Nepal.
+It has two central offices General post office (GPO) and Postal Training Center in Kathmandu and Province offices in Biratnagar, Pokhara, Surkhet, Dang, Dhanusa and Kailali.
+Also there are 70 district offices and 676 post offices near local level and 3074 small post offices.
 Nepal Post also has participation with the EMS system.

 UPU membership

 Nepal became a member of the Universal Postal Union (UPU) on 11 October 1956 (Ottawa Congress) which became effective from 14 April 1959.